eduvpn/documentation/ACL.md

 The VPN service supports group ACLs, i.e. require users to be a member of a certain group before allowing downloading configurations and to access to the VPN service for profiles that have ACLs enabled.
-Below we assume you are deploying for the instance with domain `vpn.example`.

-The ACLs need to be configured in `/etc/vpn-server-api/vpn.example/config.php`.
+The ACLs need to be configured in `/etc/vpn-server-api/default/config.php`, and possibly `/etc/vpn-user-portal/default/config.php`

 ## Enabling ACLs